 Most parents of tweens and teenagers will inevitably have to navigate the wars of social media.
 Over the last decade there has been a significant increase in technology and social media apps in our day-to-day lives.
+As we have seen through recent current events, social media can be used for good to unite people together for one cause, but on the flip side, it can be used as a dangerous tool to belittle people because of their appearance, skin color, orientation, opinions and the like.
 While beneficial in many ways, there has also been a large drawback: a steep rise in cyberbullying through intimidation and humiliation.

 With every passing day, parents are subjected to news headlines detailing a teenager’s suicide at the hands of cyberbullying.
 According to the Centers for Disease Control and Prevention, suicide is the third leading cause of death among young people, resulting in about 4,400 deaths per year.
 Bully victims are two to nine times more likely to consider suicide than non-victims, according to studies by Yale University.

 These untimely deaths leave parents scrambling for answers and friends riddled with guilt.
 According to a 2016 report from the Cyberbullying Research Center, a representative sample revealed that approximately 35 percent of children surveyed, aged 12–17, had been a victim of cyberbullying, with 16 percent admitting to have bullied someone else.

 “Cyberbullying is the electronic version of traditional or in-person bullying, which has been defined as ‘unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.’
 The behavior is repeated, or has the potential to be repeated, over time,” said Jeff Temple, Ph.D. and director of Behavioral Health and Research at the University of Texas Medical Branch.
 “Both kids who are bullied and who bully others may have serious, lasting problems.”